nextpyp/pyp/docs/reference/computing.rst

 Because each phase has distinct computational requirements, resources (i.e., number of threads, memory, etc.) are specified independently for each phase.

 .. tip::
-    Real time information about jobs is available in the `Jobs panel <../guide/overview.html#jobs-panel>`_.
+    Real time information about jobs is available in the :doc:`Jobs panel<../guide/overview#jobs-panel>`.

 Resource allocation
 -------------------